JimKatz/mii2studio/README.md

 ## mii2studio

-mii2studio is a command-line tool written in Python that can take any Mii from any generation and output it into a file that [Mii Studio](https://accounts.nintendo.com/mii_studio) can load.
+mii2studio is a command-line tool written in Python that can take any Mii from a Wii, 3DS, Wii U, Miitomo, or Switch and output it into a file that [Mii Studio](https://accounts.nintendo.com/mii_studio) can load.
 Mii Studio is an online Mii editor that was made as a successor to Miitomo.

 Furthermore, the tool also outputs a link to the Mii rendered in PNG form, thanks to an API endpoint that Nintendo made (it's one of the coolest things ever).
 The Miis are encoded (probably due to obfuscation) and additional parameters for the API can be played with [here](https://pf2m.com/tools/mii/) (facial expressions, showing a full body, renders of multiple 360° angles of a Mii's body, etc).
 We use the Mii renderer for [our Check Mii Out Channel revival's companion site](https://miicontest.wii.rc24.xyz/).

 ### How to Use

 First, make sure you have [Python 3](https://www.python.org/downloads/) installed.

+Then, clone this Git repository using `git clone` or downloading a zip file of it.

-Then, install the necessary requirements with pip: `pip install -r requirements.txt`.
+Next, install the necessary requirements with pip: `pip install -r requirements.txt`.

 If you're wanting to read a Mii QR code, then install zbar.